People who write or have written books, though not necessarily for a living. Remember, There Is No Such Thing as Notability

-The preponderance of recent authors probably reflects the fact that the less memorable authors of the past don't have so many fans nowadays — or at least not enough of the Young and Nerdy
+The preponderance of recent authors probably reflects both the way that many, many, many authors have been lost to history, and the fact that the less memorable authors of the past don't have so many fans nowadays — or at least not enough of the Young and Nerdy

 persuasion.
 The nearly exclusive emphasis on authors of fiction reflects the basic purpose of the wiki.